 Neo

-C# / Microsoft .NET framework
+Object-Relational Mapper / C# & Microsoft .NET

 Neo is a framework for .NET developers who want to write enterprise applications with an object-based domain model.
 It is well suited for domain-driven design and agile development.
 Neo includes tools that create an extensible object-based domain model as well as the database schema from a an abstract description of the model.
 At runtime, rich schema information is used to dynamically generate all SQL required for object persistence management.